 If a substance is classified as SVHC and is placed on the list of substances restricted under REACH, it may no longer be used after the specified deadline, unless the company has official authorisation.
 If the use of the substance in question has a considerable impact on the business success of a company, there is always the option of applying to ECHA for marketing authorisation.
 The authorisation procedure can be initiated by the manufacturers, importers, Only Representatives (ORs) and downstream users.

 The authorisation is a complex process requiring the submission of the following:

 - Analysis of substitution options (Assessment of Alternatives)

 - Substitution programme, including timeline (Substitution Plan)

 - Socio-Economic Analysis (in accordance with REACH Annex XVI)

 - Statement on the risks of emission and waste products

-In cooperation with our affiliate CHEMADVOCACY S.A., we review whether your substance fulfils the SVHC criteria.
+We review whether your substance fulfils the SVHC criteria.
 If an authorisation or restriction procedure is necessary, we ensure correct elaboration of all the application’s components.
 Our team offers a safe pair of hands to guide you through the entire procedure!